mmocny/inp-workshop/README.md

 });
 ```

+# Lesson

+Most pages have many event handlers for many different event types, many of which block nexp paint and affect responsiveness.

 - Most interactions will fire many types of events:
   - touch, mouse, pointer, key, click events
   - hover, focus, blur events
   - select, beforechange, beforeinput, form submit, invalid, document beforeunload...

-Many real pages have handlers for many different event types, which might even compete for UI.

-## Lesson

 *Any* code running in *any* event handlers will delay the interaction.

-* That includes handlers registered from different scripts...
+- That includes handlers registered from different scripts...
-* That includes framework or library code that runs in handlers.
+- That includes framework or library code that runs in handlers.
-  * For example: a state update that triggers a component render.
+  - For example: a state update that triggers a component render.
-* Not only your own code, but also all third party scripts.
+- Not only your own code, but also all third party scripts.

-It's a common problem!

-So what can you do about it:
+So what can you do about it?

 1. Optimize it
 2. Remove it